Grappling with its worst drought in a century, Iraq bets on a controversial oil-for-water deal

 It is not a solution to Iraq’s water crisis, she said, calling instead for “a long-term, sovereign, professional, and internationally aligned water policy,” including reforming the country’s agriculture sector.

 Some fear the deal could weaken Iraq’s long-term control over its natural resources.
 Natasha Hall, a senior associate with the Center for Strategic and International Studies in Washington, DC, warned that if Iraq becomes overly dependent on bilateral arrangements, its sovereignty could be jeopardized.
-Turkey could “have a very firm hold on its southern neighbor for the foreseeable future,” she told CNN.
+She said the country will need more than an agreement with Turkey to deal with its water crisis but it could be a step in the right direction.
+However, she told CNN that some people worry that Turkey could “have a very firm hold on its southern neighbor for the foreseeable future.”

 Some have suggested the agreement is weighted in Turkey’s favor.
 It grants it critical leverage over Iraq’s most vital resource at a moment of vulnerability, said Gönül Tol, founding director of the Middle East Institute’s Turkey Program.